In-grid-collective/servPubWiki/03-Analog Interlude.md

 So now we know how to connect to a server machine that is on the same network as our personal machine.
 The next "logical" step would be to figure out how to do this _across_ networks but we won't do that yet.

-We have to take an analog interlude to decide on two key things that will make the future steps a lot easier and more clear.
+We have to take an analog interlude to decide on two key things that will make the future steps a lot easier.
 Even if we don't make the final decision about this now, now is a good time to consider them and we can come back to them later.
 ## Users and collective work

-As we have seen when we ssh into a machine we specify that we are entering into a username's account on that machine and everyone ssh-ed into that machine is acting as the same user.

-Servpbu01 is the user for pubdoc.
-The "pi" in "pi@10.0.10.x" is the user on that pi.
+As we have seen when we ssh into a machine we specify that we are entering into a username's account on that machine.
+That means that everyone ssh-ed into that machine is acting as the same user.
+The "pi" in "pi@10.0.10.x" is the name of the user on that pi.

 When setting up a machine that is going to be accessed and potentially also maintained by several people we should consider the best approach to this.